 Kingdown School has operated a House System since September 2006 when it also introduced vertical tutor groups.
 The vertical tutoring system places students from each year (7 to 13) in the same tutor group.
 From September 2017, Silverstone House was added – the name chosen by students at Kingdown School.

-We have five houses at Kingdown School, each led by a Head of House:
+We have six houses at Kingdown School, each led by a Head of House: